 Anxiety, Panic Attacks, Fears and Phobias

 If you are reading this page then you, or someone close to you, may already have reached the point where the mind and body feels completely overwhelmed by the struggle to keep fears and stress in check.
-We experience such distress when the demands we face (or think we face) exceed our perceived ability to cope and thus distress and anxiety levels continue to rise.
+We experience such distress when the demands we face (or think we face) exceed our perceived ability to cope, and thus distress and anxiety levels continue to rise.

 Symptoms and categories